GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

 kubectl get crds | grep 'istio.io\|certmanager.k8s.io' | wc -l
 ```

-Should see `53`.
+The output of this command should be `53`.

 4. **Generate the Istio installation YAML.**

-Note that we're enabling the option to deploy the ILB Gateway.
+(Note that we're enabling the option to deploy the ILB Gateway.)
 ```
 helm template ./istio-1.1.7/install/kubernetes/helm/istio --name istio --namespace istio-system \
    --set prometheus.enabled=true \